-- If an offer is made that seems too good to be true, it probably is. - An attacker will try to trigger your emotions, for example urgency or fear, in an attempt to get you to act quickly. - Limit the information you put in your social media profiles.
+- If an offer is made that seems too good to be true, it probably is. - Sharing your login credentials with any outside party or software application (for any reason) will invalidate the ability to collect damages if there is fraud involving your account. - An attacker will try to trigger your emotions, for example urgency or fear, in an attempt to get you to act quickly. - Limit the information you put in your social media profiles.
 An attacker can use these sites to collect valuable information and use it to commit fraud on you or family/friends.
 Also, be wary of games or tests in your social media.
-Many of these tests are created by fraudsters looking to gather personal information about you, like names of family members, important dates, favorite colors, etc. This information makes it easier for them to impersonate you and answer security questions. - Question unsolicited emails containing attachments, especially if they require you to enable macros, as they are potentially - Keep in mind that an email account of a friend or family member could become compromised.
+Many of these tests are created by fraudsters looking to gather personal information about you, like names of family members, important dates, favorite colors, etc. This information makes it easier for them to impersonate you and answer security questions. - Question unsolicited emails containing attachments, especially if they require you to enable macros, as they are potentially malicious. - Keep in mind that an email account of a friend or family member could become compromised.
 Attackers can spoof a sender's email address to appear to be from anyone they choose.
 If you receive a suspicious email, reach out to confirm whether they intended to send it. - Some of the most common places where social engineering attacks take place are via email, text message, or even by phone. - Tech-support scams often begin with phone calls from an attacker who claims they are from a well-known company.
 They will try to convince you that your computer is infected with viruses.
 You should hang up the phone immediately. - When logging into your BPAS account, or transmitting any confidential information, type the address into the URL.
 Don't click on links from an email or search engine.
 Also be certain the address in the URL shows it is a secure site (https, not http). - Use secure protocols and the BPAS secure messaging center when transmitting confidential information; email should be a last resort, because it can become compromised. - Keep your internet browsers updated.
 Make sure the physical mailbox at your home is safe, or use a PO Box. - Install anti-virus and malware protection on your home computer and enable auto updates. - Don't open emails or attachments from senders you don't know or that appear suspicious.